Exeter High School (New Hampshire): Seacoast School of Technology

 In addition to courses available on campus, students can enroll in programs at the Seacoast School of Technology (or SST), also in Exeter.
-This School of Technology offers classes that the structured classroom doesn't, including but not limited to, Automotive technologies, Culinary Studies, Pre-Engineering, and Building and Construction Technologies.
+This School of Technology offers classes that the structured classroom doesn't, including but not limited to, Automotive technologies, Culinary Studies, Pre-Engineering, Digital Media Arts, and Building and Construction Technologies.
 SST originally operated out of a single wing of the old Exeter High on Linden Street, but has since relocated slightly to an extension that was added onto the old Exeter High.
 They have since added more buildings to the property in order to accommodate the continuously growing student base.
 SST services six schools including Exeter High School, Epping High School, Newmarket High School, Raymond High School, Sanborn Regional High School, and Winnacunnet High School.

 Extra-curricular activities

 The school has over 60 clubs listed, and many play an important role in student life and the Exeter community.
 The number of operative clubs fluctuates yearly; the main clubs are listed on the school website.
 For example, Model UN regularly achieves success at several annual local conferences to which the group sends delegates.
 Various service-based clubs have made sizable donations of time and resources to organizations such as End 68 Hours of Hunger, though not all are local.
 In recent years, Quiz Bowl has sent teams to the NHPBS quiz Granite State Challenge, which reached the quarterfinals during each instance.
 For several years, the intermediate and advanced division certamen teams from Latin Club placed among the top three at statewide competitions.
 Other organizations, such as Special Olympics and Best Buddies have achieved success as well.